madsmty/ExpressJS_Lab/instructions.md

 ## 6.1 Evaluation criteria

-Both test assertions should pass
+All test assertions should pass

 ## 6.2 Expected documentation and deliverables